MrElixir1945/Proxmox/no-subscription/README.md

 By default, Proxmox VE is configured with Enterprise repositories which require a valid subscription.
 To enable updates without a subscription, the repository sources must be modified.

 ### 2.1.
 Update Main Sources List
-Edit the file `/etc/apt/sources.list` and ensure it contains the following repositories:
+Edit the file `/etc/apt/sources.list` and ensure it contains the following repositories (ensure no hidden formatting or extra links are present):

 ```bash
 deb [http://deb.debian.org/debian](http://deb.debian.org/debian) trixie main contrib non-free-firmware